niza23/Monitoring_k8s_using_Prometheus_and_Grafana/README.md

-# Monitoring Kubernetes (EKS) with Prometheus & Grafana
+# Monitoring Kubernetes (EKS) with Prometheus and Grafana

 This repository demonstrates how to set up **cluster monitoring** for Amazon EKS using **Prometheus** (metrics collection) and **Grafana** (visualization).